Skip to content

 Copenhagen

-If you are in Copenhagen at the end of the year, a Christmas market will open in Nyhavn in mid-November, putting the neighborhood in the Christmas spirit.
-Visiting a Christmas market is one of the best things to do in Copenhagen in December.
+If you are in Copenhagen at the end of the year, a Christmas market will open in Nyhavn in mid-November, putting the neighbourhood in the Christmas spirit.
+Visiting a Christmas market is one of the best things in December in Copenhagen.

 Photo tip: If you come to Nyhavn early in the morning, you’ll have it almost to yourself and can take photos undisturbed.
-If you’re lucky, it’s windless, and the houses will be reflected on the water surface.
+If you’re lucky, it’s windless, and the houses will be reflected on the water’s surface.

 Strøget

 From Nyhavn, it’s straight on to Copenhagen’s next attraction: Strøget.
 It is the oldest and also the longest pedestrian street in Europe.
-It measures a good kilometer.
+It measures a good kilometre.
 The pedestrian zone runs from Konsens Nytorv to Radhuspladsen, the City Hall Square.

 The Little Mermaid: The Landmark!